 12 Common Maintenance Mistakes

 - Allowing pH to get above 8.0.
-At 8.5 chlorine is only 10% active.
-At 7.0 it is about 73% active.
-By just maintaining pH around 7.5 the chlorine is 50-60% active.
-Keeping the pH in check will allow you to use to the full potential the chlorine that is already in the pool.
+At 8.5, chlorine is only 10 percent active.
+At 7.0, it is about 73 percent active.
+By just maintaining pH around 7.5, the chlorine is 50 to 60 percent active.
+Keeping the pH in check will allow you to use the full potential of the chlorine that is already in the pool.

-- Not keeping alkalinity between 80-140 PPM.
-Low or high alkalinity can affect water balance and ultimately a sanitizer’s ability to perform.
+- Not keeping alkalinity between 80 to 140 PPM.
+Low or high alkalinity can affect water balance and ultimately, a sanitizer’s ability to perform.

-- Not checking TDS (Total Dissolved Solids) or calcium hardness on a regular basis.
-Check TDS every 6 months and calcium hardness every month.
-These also affect water balance which is different from sanitation, although related.
+- Not checking Total Dissolved Solids (TDS) or calcium hardness on a regular basis.
+Check TDS every six months and calcium hardness every month.
+These also affect water balance, which is different from sanitation, although related.

 - Not cleaning the cells in salt water systems (chlorine generators).
 Corroded or calcified cells will produce little chlorine.

 - Backwashing sand or DE filters too often.
 If you do this, the filter can never reach its cleaning potential.
 If you backwash on a regular basis for no reason, you are wasting water.
-Most filters require backwashing when the pressure gauge rises 8-10 PSI from clean.
+Most filters require backwashing when the pressure gauge rises 8 to 10 PSI from clean.

-- Not cleaning the skimmer basket and/or hair and lint pot in the pool pump often enough.
-If these are full of debris you will get little flow resulting in poor circulation, potentially creating a big problem.
+- Not cleaning the skimmer basket or hair and lint pot in the pool pump often enough.
+If these are full of debris, you will get little flow resulting in poor circulation, potentially creating a big problem.